jhlagado/monty/tutorial.md

 - Error handling and debugging techniques
 - Best practices for writing efficient Monty code
 - Using Monty for real-world applications

-Examples and Practical Projects

-- Implementing algorithms and data structures in Monty
-- Developing simple applications and utilities
-- Creating reusable Monty libraries

-Conclusion

-- Summary of Monty's features and capabilities
-- Final thoughts and next steps in mastering Monty
-- Additional resources for further learning

 ## What is Monty?